-If you have been buying bonds by allotment, you can arrange to have them sent to your permanent address (as shown on your bond application) or you may leave them with the Government for safekeeping.
+If you have been buying bonds by allotment, you can arrange to have them sent to your permanent address (as shown on our bond application) or you may leave them with the Government for safekeeping.
 In the latter case, the Treasury will send you a receipt for them.
 If you have paid for only part of a bond, your money will be refunded.
 If you bought bonds by allotment between April 1942, and 31 August 1944, and have any questions about them, write Army Bond Office, 366 West Adams Street, Chicago, Ill.
-If your bonds were bought after 1 September 1944, or if you paid cash for them, write the Commanding Officer of the organization to which you were attached at the time of such purchases.
-Include all information you have about the numbers and value of the bonds, the date and place of purchase, your organization and status, and your name and serial number.
+If your bonds were bought aster 1 September 1944, or if you paid cash for them, write the Commanding Officer of the organization to which you were attached at the time af such purchases.
+Put in your letter all the information you have about the numbers and value of the bonds, the date and where you bought them, your organization and status, and your name and serial number.